How to plan a staycation

-Please note: the following guidance is designed for people living in England.
-If you live elsewhere in the UK you should check local lockdown restrictions before you plan your staycation.
+Please note: guidance is designed for people living in England.
+If you are living in Scotland, Wales or Northern Ireland you should follow local guidance.

-The first step is to be clear on lockdown restrictions to make sure you won’t be breaking any rules.
+The first step is to be clear on local restrictions to make sure you won’t be breaking any rules.

-In England, you are are allowed to travel any distance to visit an outdoor space.
-You should not use public transport to travel; instead you should drive, cycle or walk to get to your destination.
+In England, you may want to avoid using public transport to travel; instead you should drive, cycle or walk to get to your destination.

-Once you’re clear on the rules, you can start researching some fun outdoor excursions.
-If you have a car you can visit the seaside or a national park where you can swim, hike, cycle and have a picnic – providing there aren’t too many people around and can maintain social distancing.
+Once you’re clear on the rules, you can start researching some fun outdoor excursions for later in the year.
+If you have a car you can plan a visit to he seaside or a national park where you can swim, hike, cycle and have a picnic – providing there aren’t too many people around and can maintain social distancing.

 Who says you need to leave the house to enjoy your staycation?
 If you have a garden you can organise all kinds of fun activities.
 On the hottest days, setting up a paddling pool and a barbecue is a great way to channel those holiday vibes.
 You can even set up a tent in your garden for some at-home camping.

 If you don’t have a garden you can still make your staycation special.
 Fun family activities to enjoy inside the house include: